 - All cell phone towers are cell sites.
 But not all cell sites are cell phone towers.

-However here at Tower Genius, we believe that in densely populated urban markets such as the boroughs of New York City, Chicago, Los Angeles, Philadelphia, Washington DC, Miami, Baltimore, Dallas, Houston and Atlanta, where carrier network deployments primarily utilize rooftops, big changes are coming in the next decade when significant 5G densification occurs.
+However here at Tower Genius, we believe that in densely populated urban markets such as the 5 boroughs of New York City, Chicago, Los Angeles, Philadelphia, Washington DC, Miami, Baltimore, Dallas, Houston, and Atlanta, where carrier network deployments primarily utilize rooftops, big changes are coming in the next decade when significant 5G densification occurs.

 Will We Need Rooftop Cell Sites in the Future?

+Most towers are safe outside of big cities.
+Rooftop cell sites in big cities are at risk.
 A rooftop cell site leased in the year 2000, which started paying $2,500 monthly (a very common rate in a big city) and has escalated by 3% annually, will be paying over $5,000 in the 25th year of the lease term.
 By year 35, it will be paying over $7,000 monthly.
-What’s stopping a wireless carrier like Verizon or AT&T from installing 10 or 15 5G small cells in close proximity to the “expensive cell site”?
-In the USA, thanks to wireless industry lobbyists, a carrier has the right to lease a 5G cell site on a public right of way for only $270/year.
-If the conditions are present, they could hypothetically install 15 small cells and reduce their rental expense for about half the cost of leasing 1 macro cell site.

-Why would a cell site lease buyout company purchase a cash flowing asset that is possibly going away?
-Frankly many of these people aren’t that smart, and they enjoy the casino called Wall Street.
+Why would a cell site lease buyout company purchase a cash-flowing asset that is possibly going away?
+Frankly, many of these people aren’t that smart, and they enjoy the casino called Wall Street.

 Can We Help Answer Your Cell Tower or Cell Site Questions?